-The Company classifies cash, term deposits, deposits and trade and other payables as financial instruments at amortized cost.
+The Company classifies cash, term deposits, deposits, trade and other payables and the Canada Emergency Business Account loan as financial instruments at amortized cost.
 These financial instruments are measured at amortized cost using the effective interest method, less any impairment losses.
-Any gain or loss arising on derecognition is recognized directly in profit or loss.
+Any gain or loss arising on de-recognition is recognized directly in profit or loss.
 Impairment losses are presented as separate line item in the statement of profit or loss.